header

 • Same amount of backing fabric

-• ½-yard for border –wait and choose border once the center landscape is done
+• ½-yard for border –wait and choose border once the center landscape is done.
+Consider a large scale print

 • ¼ yard for binding